-Our goal is to create a new learning experience for young children in Thai and English that equally values local and global cultures and shapes the child’s behavior, thinking, language, and character to become an optimistic, friendly, creative and intelligent human being.
+Sprouts Early Learning is a new evidence-based bilingual approach to Early Childhood Education.
+Our goal is to create a unique learning experience for young urban children.
+Our program equally values local and global culture and help’s a child to develop curiosity, critical thinking, language and character to become an optimistic, friendly, creative and intelligent human being.

 English & Thai

 According to Nobel prize-winning economist James Heckman, prenatal care produces the highest return of investment in education.
 In response to these findings we developed Mali.
 We aim to educate new moms during pregnancy, a time when they are open and ready to learn.
 Our goal is to help lower their levels of stress during this channeling time and inform them about a healthy lifestyle and best practices in child-rearing.

 We developed the Mali app with a team of doctors, editors, researchers, graphic designers, and illustrators and received funding by the National Innovation Agency.
 The first version was released on Mothers Day, August 12, 2018.